GovTechSG/apex-cloud-auth/docs/sample-codes/jwt-auth.md

             /*
                 ***** IMPORT PRIVATE KEY  ******
                 Private Key Import Using Curve Coordinates

+                For production use, these key coordinates should be stored in a vault.
             */
             var crv = "P-256";
             var x = "usZhq9AL4aC-hkzGCBK3RuJjmxKE6zqEdFyp-tQ8kh4";